openmpf/openmpf-python-component-sdk/detection/nlp_text_splitter/README.md

   setup a PyTorch installation with CUDA (GPU) libraries.

-- `--wtp-models-dir |-m <wtp-models-dir >`: Add this parameter to change the default WtP model installation directory (default: `/opt/wtp/models`).
+- `--wtp-models-dir |-m <wtp-models-dir >`: Add this parameter to change the default WtP/SaT model installation directory (default: `/opt/wtp/models`).

-- `--install-wtp-model|-w <model-name>`: Add this parameter to specify additional WTP models for installation.
+- `--install-wtp-model|-w <model-name>`: Add this parameter to specify additional WtP/SaT models for installation.
+Accepts both **WtP** names (e.g., `wtp-bert-mini`) and **SaT** names (e.g., `sat-3l-sm`).
   This parameter can be provided multiple times to install more than one model.

 - `--install-spacy-model|-s <model-name>`: Add this parameter to specify additional spaCy models for installation.
 This parameter can be provided